INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### classification

-type of problems where the goal is to predict a target that can take finite set of values.
+Type of problems where the goal is to predict a target that can take finite set of values.

 Example of classification problems are: